Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

-The Reversed Devil could be a sign that you're avoiding showing your darkest self from others.
+The reversed Devil could be a sign that you're avoiding showing your darkest self from others.
 You're keeping too much of yourself a secret.
-You do certain things you don't want others knowing about because it embarrasses you.
+You do certain things you don't want others to know about because it embarrasses you.

 When you approach your shadow self with kindness you'll find it's easier to find forgiveness.